 Many businesses are leveraging innovative technologies to help enhance the customer experience, build loyalty, and, perhaps most importantly, remain competitive in a digital world.
 However, companies should consider balancing their expanding digital footprints with a growing focus on cyber risk.
-Emerging technologies are often attractive avenues of opportunity for cyber criminals looking to expose weaknesses in an organization’s digital ecosystem.
+Emerging technologies are often attractive avenues of opportunity for cyber criminals looking to expose weaknesses in an organisation’s digital ecosystem.

 The road forward will likely not be an easy one.
 Consumer businesses face numerous challenges as they attempt to handle the complex issues of cyber risk.
 As such, we have identified the following six themes that companies should consider:

-Executive-level involvement with cyber risk management, including prevention, mitigation, and recovery, is critical to the success of cyber risk programs.
+Executive-level involvement with cyber risk management, including prevention, mitigation, and recovery, is critical to the success of cyber risk programmes.
 C-suite executives can set leading policies and procedures.
-But for many organizations, the management of cyber risk initiatives tends to be fragmented due to the growing threat vectors companies are experiencing (figure 1).
-To help mitigate potential cyber risk incidents and further align business stakeholders, consumer businesses, led by C-suite executives, should consider understanding the cyber risk landscape and defining organizational ownership.
-Consumer businesses could benefit from their C-suite executives taking a more proactive role regarding the cyber risk issues their companies face and the current gap between perception and reality in terms of their organization’s cyber preparedness.
+But for many organisations, the management of cyber risk initiatives tends to be fragmented due to the growing threat vectors companies are experiencing (figure 1).
+To help mitigate potential cyber risk incidents and further align business stakeholders, consumer businesses, led by C-suite executives, should consider understanding the cyber risk landscape and defining organisational ownership.
+Consumer businesses could benefit from their C-suite executives taking a more proactive role regarding the cyber risk issues their companies face and the current gap between perception and reality in terms of their organisation’s cyber preparedness.
 There may also be significant opportunity to strike a more effective balance between investing in the right advanced technologies to move their businesses forward, while ensuring that, in doing so, they are effectively managing any new risks that may follow in their wake.

 Over three-quarters of the executives interviewed report being highly confident of their ability to respond to a cyber incident, yet they simultaneously cite many issues that critically impair their ability to effectively respond to cyber incidents that could be addressed by more involvement from C-level and board executives (figure 2).
 This paradox suggests many companies operate with a false sense of security.

 Executives were also questioned about the challenges they face when responding to an actual cyber breach.
-Their responses echo what they said about the concerns they face when trying to establish effective programs (figure 3).
+Their responses echo what they said about the concerns they face when trying to establish effective programmes (figure 3).

 These challenges can be addressed and planned for through wargaming exercises.
 Cyber wargaming is an interactive exercise that immerses participants in a simulated cyber risk incident, followed by a documentation of what did and did not work, thus exposing potential loopholes in the individual company’s overall response protocol.
 In comparison with traditional cyber threat preparedness assessments, which focus on evaluating technology controls and the completeness of incident response plans, cyber wargames bring the experience of responding to a cyber risk attack to life.
 Some benefits of wargaming and related simulations include bringing disparate stakeholders together to test their mettle in making business decisions under pressure and to work as a focused team deploying specific tools and techniques.2

-Organizations face many operational issues that compromise their ability to manage cyber risk effectively and efficiently.
-Executives were asked to identify the most important challenges they face when establishing and maintaining an effective cybersecurity program.
+Organisations face many operational issues that compromise their ability to manage cyber risk effectively and efficiently.
+Executives were asked to identify the most important challenges they face when establishing and maintaining an effective cybersecurity programme.
 Lack of funding emerged as a top concern, along with a lack of clarity on both the cyber mandate as well as roles and responsibilities (figure 4).
 Note that this is consistent with the challenges they face when responding to an actual breach (as highlighted in figure 3 above), where lack of clarity around roles and responsibilities during a breach was a top concern.
 This suggests these are systemic issues in cyber risk management.

-Only 9 percent of consumer businesses participating in our survey report having had a breach in the past 12 months.
-This is considerably lower than the reported incidence rate in the manufacturing sector (39 percent) and suggests that although consumer businesses may not feel they are in imminent danger, in fact, the level of incident risk likely remains high, as one executive expressed during an in-depth discussion:
+Only 9 per cent of consumer businesses participating in our survey report having had a breach in the past 12 months.
+This is considerably lower than the reported incidence rate in the manufacturing sector (39 per cent) and suggests that although consumer businesses may not feel they are in imminent danger, in fact, the level of incident risk likely remains high, as one executive expressed during an in-depth discussion:

 I would say we’re pretty vulnerable.
 Right now, for many CPG manufacturers and third-party sellers, there’s a big move to cloud . . .
-90 percent of brand sites are now sitting on Microsoft Azure or cloud systems.
+90 per cent of brand sites are now sitting on Microsoft Azure or cloud systems.
 As you move off-site, your legacy tools and processes no long apply or transfer to the cloud. . . .
 The way we engage [with customers] has changed the last few years.
 [We’re a] bit more vulnerable than other industry verticals that have been at this. . . .
 We’re just doing it . . . we’re trying to catch up.

-Media reports on cyber incidents have helped put a spotlight on the need for cybersecurity initiatives, helping cyber executives request more funding for future programs.
+Media reports on cyber incidents have helped put a spotlight on the need for cybersecurity initiatives, helping cyber executives request more funding for future programmes.
 In requesting additional funds, however, cybersecurity executives could benefit from taking a comprehensive and systematic approach to the topic and being careful to avoid the appearance of overreacting to specific incidents.
 As one executive we spoke to put it:

 One way to get money in security is to experience a breach or an embarrassing audit, or have a leadership team that understands risk along with a security team that can convey security concerns in a way that resonates.
 For example, “Here is our security posture . . . our gaps . . . and what we should do about it . . . and we have a plan in place to address it.”

 Full executive commitment is needed to coordinate the specific needs of all the departments touched by cybersecurity issues.
 Study participants were asked about both day-to-day management of cyber risk and which stakeholders are involved in the event of an actual breach.
-Of specific concern to participants was that the management of cyber risk lacks representation from a broad range of stakeholders across organizations.
+Of specific concern to participants was that the management of cyber risk lacks representation from a broad range of stakeholders across organisations.

-Given the importance of marketing to consumer-facing businesses, and the need to help ensure consumer trust and brand reputation, which can be impacted during a cyber breach, the involvement of only 28 percent of CMOs seems low.
+Given the importance of marketing to consumer-facing businesses, and the need to help ensure consumer trust and brand reputation, which can be impacted during a cyber breach, the involvement of only 28 per cent of CMOs seems low.
 However, according to the cyber executives with whom we spoke, there is growing involvement from CMOs, who are taking an interest in protecting personally identifiable information (PII) and brand websites, in particular.